-Just a few years ago, Sarah Nejdl was a new single-engine airplane pilot looking for charity she could work with in her spare time.
+Just a few years ago, Sarah Nejdl was a new single-engine airplane pilot looking for a charity she could work with in her spare time.
 She soon learned that there was a need for humanitarian flights for domestic violence survivors needing long-distance transportation to a safer environment.
 But the FAA doesn’t allow private citizens to provide this type of transportation, and there weren’t any organizations in the area Nejdl could work with.

 Nejdl stepped up to the challenge.
 “In Texas, 34 percent of requests for emergency shelter following a domestic violence incident go unmet,” she says.
 “Often available shelter is too far away, or family willing to help is too far away.”
 She rallied family and friends and started to build Families to Freedom.